 Of course we all know that injuries are a part of sports and athletic pursuits.

 When you are pushing your body to the limit, you have to know that you will get hurt from time to time.
-While many common injuries can be treated without a visit to the doctor, self-treating other conditions can leave you sidelined from your runs or athletic pursuits for so much longer than would otherwise be necessary.
+We can treat many common injuries without a visit to the doctor.
+But self-treating can lead to missed problems.
+Which can leave you sidelined from runs, CrossFit or even from chasing after the kids.
+And that downtime could last for so much longer than would otherwise be necessary.

 Rolling your ankle is not quite the same as spraining your ankle.
 When you roll it, your ankle just starts to turn over.
 You will feel a sharp pain, but your ankle will not be pushed far enough to damage your tendons or ligaments.
 The best tactic for treating a rolled ankle is RICE: rest, ice, compression and elevation.
 It should be fine on its own in a few days.
 But, if it isn't, you may have sustained a...

 Still hurting?
 The best way to treat a pulled calf muscle is to stretch it out.
-Massage can help alleviate pain while bringing more blood flow to the affected muscle in order to promote faster healing.
-You will also need to take some time off from running, because it is very easy to restrain a muscle if you return to full activity levels before you have fully healed.
+Massage can help relieve your pain.
+It also brings more blood flow to your affected muscle so you heal faster.
+You will also need to take some time off from running.
+This is crucial: it's very easy to restrain a muscle.
+Especially if you return to full activity levels before you have healed.